 As the regulatory and planning programs of CAMA were implemented in the late 1970s, it became clear that an effective coastal management program must include land acquisition.
 To fill this gap, the coastal reserve program, along with the public beach access program, were incorporated into CAMA in the early 1980s.

 In 1982, North Carolina initiated a project to establish a four-site National Estuarine Research Reserve (NERR) as part of the Division of Coastal Management in what is now the Department of Environmental Quality.
 The National Estuarine Research Reserve System, established through the federal Coastal Zone Management Act, is a partnership program between National Oceanic and Atmospheric Administration (NOAA) and coastal states.
 NOAA provides funding and national guidance and each reserve is locally managed.
-The four-site NC NERR, which includes Zeke's Island in New Hanover County, Carrot Island as part of the Rachel Carson Reserve in Carteret County, a site on Currituck Banks in Currituck County, and Masonboro Island in New Hanover County, were acquired within ten years.
+The four-site NC NERR, which includes Zeke's Island in New Hanover County, Rachel Carson Reserve in Carteret County, a site on Currituck Banks in Currituck County, and Masonboro Island in New Hanover County, were acquired within ten years.
 These sites were conserved for research, education, and compatible recreational and traditional use.

 As the NERR program was implemented, the state recognized other coastal areas that should be conserved but could not be incorporated into the national program.
 In 1987, North Carolina initiated a parallel state program, the Coastal Reserve, by acquiring Permuda Island in Stump Sound to prevent development of the island.
 Similarly, Buxton Woods near Cape Hatteras, the largest intact maritime forest in the state, faced proposals for intensive development in the mid-1980s.
 In 1988, the state began an acquisition project to preserve the heart of the Buxton Woods as well as a maritime forest complex on Bald Head Island in Brunswick County.